 Personally, when I start the property purchasing transaction with a client (or any other legal process for that matter), I always repeat the same phrase to myself "The path of a thousand miles begins with one step.”
 That is to say, if we are clear about what we want to achieve, success is assured.

-If you have any questions or are interested in a specific property, please contact me at [email protected] or +34 669334565, so I can help you.
+As always, if you are interested in buying a home in Mallorca and have any questions about whether or not you should request military permission, do not hesitate to contact me at [email protected] or +34 669334565, so I can help you.

 - Personal Experience